pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

 We're keeping it simple.
 All we're doing is rendering an h1 tag with the text "Teh Gosu!".
 Notice the @ symbol prefix to the App declaration.
-Again this is because of CoffeeScript's automatic clojure and the fact that Meteor needs the object to be on this to be accessible outside the file.
+Again this is because of CoffeeScript's automatic closure and the fact that Meteor needs the object to be on this to be accessible outside the file.

 At this point we should have a working React + Meteor application.
 Run the server with: